margo/specification/system-design/margo-overview/workload-management-interface-overview.md

 # Workload Fleet Management

 Workload Management is a critical functionality that enables deployment and maintenance of workloads that are deployed to the customers edge to enable business goals.
-In order to achieve Margo's interoperability mission statement, the [Margo management interface](../margo-api-reference/margo-api-specification.md) is a critical component that enables interoperability between Workload Fleet Management Software vendors and Device Vendors.
+In order to achieve Margo's interoperability mission statement, the [Margo Management Interface](../margo-api-reference/margo-api-specification.md) is a critical component that enables interoperability between Workload Fleet Management Software vendors and Device Vendors.
 Interface hosting solutions are able to utilize the open implementation provided by the Margo community as is, or follow the specification to build their own compatible client/server components.

 The main goals of the management interface are as follows: